AlessioNar/MyWebsite/content/post/rops_package/index.md

 - get_claims: retrieves claims of a patent given the epodoc id
 - get_description: retrieves description of a patent given the epodoc id

-## Authentication process

-Accessing the OPS API requires applying for an account to obtain the consumer key and the consumer secret key.
-In order to register for the service, register at https://www.epo.org/searching-for-patents/data/web-services/ops.html.

-Then use the create_access_token function to retrieve an access token that is valid for 20 minutes.
-Retrieve bibliographic information